AdeptAustin/mythras.net/0003_Resources_for_Mythras.md

 ### Hannu's "Notes from Pavis"

-Hannu’s index for GMs new to _Mythras_, and references, charts and tools for running _Mythras_ games.
-“Notes from Pavis” is a huge resource for _Mythras_ GMs.
+Hannu’s index for GMs new to _Mythras_, and references, charts and tools for running _Mythras_ games. _Notes from Pavis_ is a huge resource for _Mythras_ GMs.

 #### Starter Resources